Towards Adversarial Evaluations for Inexact Machine Unlearning: Additional Details

-We use the ResNet architecture \cite{he2015deep} with 110 layers.
-Our standard training procedure $T$ is the following: We train our models initialized as Kaiming Normal \cite{he2015delving} for 62 epochs (CIFAR10) or 126 epochs (CIFAR100), using a SGD optimizer with momentum 0.9 and weight decay 5e-5, an SGDR \cite{loshchilov2017sgdr} scheduler with $t_{mult}$ = 2, $t_0$ = 1, minlr = 5e-3, maxlr = 0.01 and a batch size of 64.
-For EU-$k$ and CF-$k$ we use the same choices described above, but on the final $k$ layers.
-In CF-$k$, we finetune for only half the epochs to obtain a two-fold speedup over EU-$k$.
-The choices made specific to the different evaluation methods are highlighted in Sections~\ref{sec:OurMIA}, \ref{sec:TestChoices}.
+\textbf{Training.} We use the ResNet architecture \cite{he2015deep} with 110 layers.
+Our standard training procedure $T$ is as follows: We train our models for 62 epochs (CIFAR10) or 126 epochs (CIFAR100), using a SGD optimizer with momentum 0.9 and weight decay 5e-5, an SGDR scheduler with $t_{mult}$ = 2, $t_0$ = 1, minlr = 5e-3, maxlr = 0.01 and a batch size of 64.
+For EU-$k$ and CF-$k$ baselines, we use this same training process, but on the final $k$ layers.
+In CF-$k$, the only difference is we finetune for only half the epochs.

 The setup used for all experiments is a PC with a Intel(R) Xeon(R) E5-2640 2.40 GHz CPU, 128GB RAM and 1 GeForce RTX 2080 GPU.